observablehq/framework/docs/javascript/files.md

 gistemp.columns
 ```

+A usual pitfall with CSV (and TSV) files is that they are not typed: numbers and dates are represented in the same way as strings, and there is no way to automatically determine the correct type.
+For example, if you are working on a choropleth map which assigns a color to each US state based on its [FIPS code](https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt), Alabama will be encoded as "01" and Michigan as "26" — these should be treated as strings.
+Dates might be represented as ISO 8601 strings such as `YYYY-MM-DD`, or through some other format.

+The FileAttachment csv (and tsv) methods support the **typed** option, which can be one of:

+- false - keep everything as strings (default)
+- true - apply a value-based heuristic
+- *auto* - apply a column-based heuristic

-**Caution:** ⚠️ Using `{typed: true}` or [d3.autoType](https://d3js.org/d3-dsv#autoType) for CSV and TSV files is dangerous because it requires that the file must be compatible; for example, dates must be represented as ISO 8601 strings such as `YYYY-MM-DD`.
-If the file is not compatible, `{typed: true}` may produce unexpected results.
+If the file is compatible with true or *auto*, then fine!
+If the file is not compatible, the typing may produce unexpected or invalid results.
 You should inspect the returned data and if needed use `{typed: false}` (the default) and coerce the types yourself.
-You can also use `{typed: "auto"}` and hope for the best. 🤷

-TK An example of coerce types yourself.
+The following example shows how to type the Date and Anomaly columns of the gistemp.csv file:

 ```js run=false
 import {utcParse} from "npm:d3-time-format";